senchalabs/spark/README.markdown

     Spark server(34037) listening on http://*:3000 in development mode

-Where `34037` is the pid of the process.
+Where `34037` is the process id.
 If you want 4 processes to balance the requests across, no problem.

     spark -n 4